-|GDP per capita||US$7,589||(NZ GDP per capita is US$43,837)|
+|GDP per capita||US$10,100||(NZ GDP per capita is US$40,700)|

 New Zealand–China FTA

-While education and tourism are the biggest service exports, New Zealand also exports our growing ‘knowledge economy’ services such as design, information technology, film and TV, and food safety.
-New Zealand’s overall services exports to China increased by 20% in 2014, to NZ$1.8 billion.
+While education and tourism are the biggest service exports, as above, New Zealand also increasingly exports ‘knowledge economy’ services such as design, information technology, film and TV, and food safety.
+New Zealand’s overall services exports to China increased to NZ$3.4 billion in 2018.

 Free trade agreements with China

 We have a free trade agreement with China:

 We're also negotiating a regional free trade agreement that includes China:

 New Zealand and China signed an Environmental Cooperation Agreement (ECA) in 2008.
 There are three priorities under the ECA: water quality in rural areas; chemicals management and contaminated sites; and invasive species and biodiversity.
 New Zealand and China have worked together in all of these areas for over ten years.